nicoalba/spectro-assignment/writing-assignment.md

 When debugging, we recommend this workflow:

+1. Use Palette's cluster dashboard to monitor pod metrics and alerts in real time, then apply these `kubectl` commands for deeper investigation.
-1. `kubectl get pods`: Gives you an inventory of the pods in your K8s cluster.
+2. `kubectl get pods`: Gives you an inventory of the pods in your K8s cluster.
-2. `kubectl describe pod`: Gives you a snapshot of a specific pod's current state and configuration.
+3. `kubectl describe pod`: Gives you a snapshot of a specific pod's current state and configuration.
-3. `kubectl logs`: Gives you the standard output (`stdout`) and standard error (`stderr`) streams from a container running a pod.
+4. `kubectl logs`: Gives you the standard output (`stdout`) and standard error (`stderr`) streams from a container running a pod.
-4. `kubectl exec`: Lets you execute a command directly inside a running container in a pod.
+5. `kubectl exec`: Lets you execute a command directly inside a running container in a pod.
-5. `kubectl debug`: Creates a temporary debug container to a running pod for advanced troubleshooting when `exec` is insufficient.
+6. `kubectl debug`: Creates a temporary debug container to a running pod for advanced troubleshooting when `exec` is insufficient.

+graph TD
+    A[Start Debugging] --> B[Monitor with Palette Dashboard]
+    B --> C[List Pods with kubectl get pods]
+    C --> D[Inspect Pod with kubectl describe]
+    D --> E[View Logs with kubectl logs]
+    E --> F[Access Container with kubectl exec]
+    F --> G[Debug Pod with kubectl debug]

 ## `kubectl get pods`

 Use this command to get a list of pods in a given [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 It lists their status, health, and age.
-Run this command first to check pod health.
+Execute this command first to check pod health.

 The command executes against your current context's namespace unless you specify a namespace with `--namespace` (or, simply `-n`):